 When the body is breaking down fat for energy, a byproduct called ketones is created.
 Ketones are produced when glycogen levels are drained.
 Blood sugar and insulin levels are lowered.
 The body looks for other energy sources.
-Triggering the body to use fat instead of carbs for energy can occur in a several instances: fasting, after prolonged exercise, starvation, and in a ketogenic diet (What are Ketones).
+Triggering the body to use fat instead of carbs for energy can occur in several instances: fasting, after prolonged exercise, starvation, and in a ketogenic diet.

 Benefits of Ketosis